 Our SoCal Training Director, Dr. Deborah Hunter M.D. will teach veterans in one-on-one classes, and for greater socialization, groups of no more than 10 per class.
 Veterans are taught to train their own service dog from day one.
 This training technique nurtures and develops a bond of trust, communication, and companionship within the service dog team of veteran and canine.

 Through this connection of trust, the dog learns to recognize the medical triggers, such as increased breathing for a PTSD panic attack epsode, and becomes acutely aware of changes in the veteran’s distinct physiological behavior.
 In turn, the veteran learns to recognize changes in the dog’s behavior which also serves as a cue to the veteran an attack is immenent.

 The veteran is 100% involved in the guided training of his own service dog.
 The training director will gently educate the veteran to adhere to ADI standards, and the highest quality of dog training using canine training methodology learned from Bergin University, the only accredited service dog training school in the United States.
 We provide the tools for success, but it is the veteran's own commitment and dedication that are crucial to the success of a veteran and their service dog partner.

 Taking service dogs into public places such as a restaurant or a garden center naturally brings excitement for the entire family, but may also bring unwanted attention.
 We will educate you through real-life scenarios, and how to respond to what may seem intruding public questions.

-The Semper Fi Service Dog Training Program is a 26-week course that’s split into three stages of training and personal/canine accomplishment:
+The Semper Fi Service Dog Training Program is an 18-month course that’s split into four stages of training and personal/canine accomplishment:

 Only those veterans committed to program achievement are invited to participate.

 We want to thank our veterans for their service.
 There is no charge for our program, ever.